 READ MORE Best Street Food of Kolkata

-The movie Detective Byomkesh Bakshy renewed the fame of Kolkata Tram across the country last year.
+The movie Detective Byomkesh Bakshy renewed the fame of Kolkata Tram across the country in 2015.
 The Calcutta Tramways Company was looking to leverage it for revenue generation by renting out tram cars for private tours and parties in the city.
-The state government of West Bengal was approached with a proposal to initiate tram services at Rajarhat, a satellite city cum Information Technology hub, a 15-km drive from Kolkata International Airport.
-Unfortunately, the days seem to be numbered for Kolkata Tram.
+The state government of West Bengal was approached with a proposal to initiate tram services at Rajarhat, a satellite city cum IT hub at a distance of 15km from Kolkata International Airport.
+Unfortunately, the days are numbered for Kolkata Tram.

 This article opens many a window, lot of new informations and of course emotionally attached memories of Calcutta trams.
 I am really helped with this piece of writing.
 The pithy but concise write up is truely praise worthy.